coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_conditions.md

     ]
  ```

-Again, depending on your trial structure, the application will merge the constants you define in `CONDITIONS` with any that are defined in the `BASE`.
+Again, depending on your trial structure, the application will merge the constants you define in `CONDITIONS` with any that are defined in the `BASE` to get all attributes for the subconditions.
 So for this example, all the subconditions for `small_point_sizes` is whatever is listed in the `JND_BASE["design"]`, plus whatever is defined in the `CONDITIONS` variable.

 ```
 [